VCGI/applications/cama-data/readme.md

 4. Exposing the Address Gap (E911 vs. CAMA)

     - Actions: We utilized a spatial intersect query.
-When a user clicks a parcel, the map engine literally draws a boundary around the polygon and counts how many E911 point geometries fall inside it, displaying that count alongside the CAMA record count.
+When a user clicks a parcel, the map engine draws a boundary around the polygon and counts how many E911 point geometries fall inside it, displaying that count alongside the CAMA record count.

     - Challenge: There is no hard database link between physical E911 address points and CAMA tax records.
 CAMA addresses (prop_locat or owner_addr) are often mailing addresses, while E911 points represent physical doors.
 This spatial intersect vividly demonstrates the data gap to policymakers and IT staff: a single tax record might correspond to a dozen physical addresses, and currently, only geography (not tabular keys) links them together.